You’re not signed in. Sign in or register.

 Sex (including sexual harassment, sexism and misogyny)

-Distinct is sexual harassment Sexual harassment includes catcalling, wolf whistling, sexual language, repeated asking for sexual favours, the spreading of sexual rumours, and sexualised intimidation or threat.
+Sexual harassment is distinct from the behaviours above and can include catcalling, wolf whistling, sexual language, and sexualised intimidation or threat.
 It is important that sexual harassment is treated as GBV.
 The Scottish Government has published guidance on how schools can prevent and respond to gender based violence.

 Sexual orientation (including homophobic, transgender identity and biphobic bullying)